JWWolstenholme/accented/README.md

 ![preview](./img/preview.png)

 > [!NOTE]
 > This repository was a fork of https://github.com/updxg/accented at [576f539a8e9099e1e8bad137b19f47fd52fb1c51](https://github.com/updxg/accented/commit/576f539a8e9099e1e8bad137b19f47fd52fb1c51).
-It has been detached from the fork network to ensure it shows up in Spicetify's searches as forks are not included.
+It has been detached from the fork network to ensure it shows up in Spicetify's searches since they don't include forks.

 This theme was originally created by [@luximus-hunter](https://github.com/luximus-hunter) in Feb of 2022, survived by [@updxg](https://github.com/updxg)'s fork (among others) after it was deleted or privated, then updated to reappear on the marketplace on this fork.
+This fork also includes some additional fixes & improvements.

 ## Color options